 (g) Keep records for each lot of shellfish harvested for use as bait showing a lot identification number, the species, the harvest site, the harvest date, the quantity harvested, the names of all buyers, and the quantity sold to each buyer.

-(3) A person's bait permit expires on the same date as the person's shellfish operation license.
+(4) The bait permit issued under this section expires on the same date as the shellfish operation license.

-(4) Any person possessing a commercial quantity of bait shellfish is exempt from the requirement to obtain a bait permit provided that the person:
+(5) A person possessing a commercial quantity of bait shellfish is exempt from the requirement to obtain a bait permit if that person:

 (a) Obtains the shellfish from a person with a valid bait permit;